 If you can't customize your headless CMS, content editors have to live with the default content authoring experience, which can be limiting.
 Content editors may be confined to using assets from external repositories like DAM, and writing content in Markdown syntax.
 Luckily Custom Elements in Kentico Cloud will let you customize the experience!

-What are Kentico Cloud Extensions?
+What are Kentico Cloud Custom Elements?

 Having a flexible and open API is a must in the world of specialized microservices and headless CMS, allowing developers to communicate with other services to build appealing digital experiences.
 For example, you can build powerful search into your website with Algolia and Kentico Cloud.
 This is one way you can look at headless CMS integration or extension capabilities through API.

 Your API-first CMS should make it easy to connect multiple solutions into a single comprehensive digital experience platform.
-Kentico Cloud Extensions will make it possible through custom editing elements.

-Hmm, custom editing elements sound promising.
+Hmm, custom elements sound promising.
 But what can they actually help content editors with?
 Long story short, there are limitless possibilities.
 Let's have a look at several useful examples of custom editing elements.